 Morning classes begin from 7.30 am and break at 11 am.
 A lunch prepared by the Maison Chance canteen, satisfying their daily nutritional needs, is served before an afternoon nap.
 Afternoon class are held from 1.30 pm to 4.45 pm.

-137 pupils received tuition and passed the exams to be admitted to the higher level.
-65 of them received excellent results, 46 had good results.
+114 pupils received tuition and passed the exams to be admitted to the higher level.
+54 of them received advanced students results, 60 had good results.
 Two students repeated.

 Maison Chance also provides financial support to the most successful students facilitating access to secondary and tertiary level education.

-In 2012, 8 beneficiaries living at the shelter are furthering their education outside Maison Chance: 5 are in college, 2 in the highschool and one is studying at university.
+In 2014, 13 beneficiaries living at the shelter are furthering their education outside Maison Chance: 6 are in middle-school, 3 are in the high-school, 3 are elementary and one is studying at college.

-For the first time in Maison Chance history, a young beneficiary has been sent to United States to pursue studies in Administration and Management of Health services.
+For the first time in Maison Chance history, a young beneficiary has been sent to United States to pursue studies in Business Administration.